 Think of a domain as your address on the internet.
 It’s where people will find you.
 Consider it a representation of your brand and/or blog, so choose wisely!
 You may or may not already have a domain name.
 If you don’t, enter what you’ve chosen under new domain.
-If you already have one, enter it under transfer domain.
+If you already have one, enter it under I have a domain name.

 Step 5: Install WordPress

 Are you excited?
 This is probably the step you’ve been waiting for.
-Bluehost makes this part super easy.
+Bluehost makes it super easy to create your WordPress blog

 Step 6: Choose a theme design and blog away!

 Yay!
 You installed WordPress.
 Now it’s time to choose a theme for your blog and get blogging.
+If you decided against the free themes, you can always purchase a more functional/nicer designed theme to do more of what you want.
+I find the free themes are too basic.
 Themes make your blog/website look pretty and let you design things how you would like it.
 For this blog, I’ve chosen the Genesis platform with a theme available through Studiopress.